IL2HorusTeam/il2fb-mission-parser/docs/parsers/flight-info.rst

 ``OnlyAI``
   Tells whether users cannot join flight.

-  :Presence: present only if turned off
+  :Input presence: present only if turned off
   :Output path: ``ai_only``
   :Output type: :class:`bool`
   :Output value: ``True`` if ``1``, ``False`` otherwise
-  :Default: ``False``
+  :Output default: ``False``

 ``Parachute``
   Tells whether crew members of all planes in flight have parachutes.

-  :Presence: present only if turned off
+  :Input presence: present only if turned off
   :Output path: ``with_parachutes``
   :Output type: :class:`bool`
   :Output value: ``True`` if ``1``, ``False`` otherwise
-  :Default: ``True``
+  :Output default: ``True``

 ``Skill``
   Skill level for all planes in flight.

-  :Presence: present only if all aircrafts in flight have same level of skills
+  :Input presence: present only if all aircrafts in flight have same level of skills
   :Output path:
     ``aircrafts[i].skill``, where ``i`` is aircraft index - skills are applied to every aircraft individually (see section below)